 3. Research debt consolidation options

-There are several ways to consolidate debt, including personal loans, home equity loans and credit card balance transfers.2 Here are some potential pros and cons to help you better understand the differences and see which option might be right for you:
+There are several ways to consolidate debt, including personal loans, home equity loans and credit card balance transfers.2 Here’s a chart to help you compare some potential pros and cons of each option:

 |Debt Consolidation Type||Positives||Negatives|